slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On surrendering

-Use this opportunity to re-create yourself.<br>
+Use this opportunity to re-create yourself.
 'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk

 > *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*

-> *'Use the surrender tactic: transform weakness into power.'<br>
+> *'Use the surrender tactic: transform weakness into power.'
 'Re-create yourself.' -- Robert Greene (22nd and 25th law of power)*

 > *'The greatest revenge is success.' -- Frank Sinatra*